OfficeDev/outlook-dev-docs/docs/actionable-messages/connectors-dev-dashboard.md

 - When registering your connector:
   - Ensure that the name and logo of your connector does not infringe upon a trademark or copyright of any other product or service.
   - Provide a high quality logo of type jpg, jpeg, png or gif that is under 60KB in size.
-  - Provide a short description of your application (e.g. 'Contoso Help Desk brings companies & customers together').
+  - Provide a short description of your application (e.g. 'Contoso Help Desk brings companies and customers together').
   - Provide a detailed description of your connector (e.g. 'The Contoso Help Desk connector notifies your Office 365 group about activity on your customer's tickets').
 - When publishing your connector to Store:
   - Make sure to fill out step by step instructions and share test account information to let us test your connector.